AMES Type 82: Carcinotron

 In 1950 a new type of microwave-frequency vacuum tube known as the carcinotron was introduced by the French company CSF.
 It was revealed publicly in the IEEE in 1953.
 The carcinotron was unique in that its output frequency could be changed across a wide band by changing the input voltage.
 This allowed it to sweep through an entire selected band so rapidly that it appeared to be a constant radiator at all frequencies.
-Although it output only a few watts, compared to a million times that from the radar's transmitter, the radar equation meant that was larger than the return from the radar signal being reflected off the aircraft.
+Although it output only a few watts, compared to a million times that from the radar's transmitter, the radar equation meant that its output was larger than the return from the radar signal being reflected off the aircraft.

 A sample was purchased from CSF and fit to a Handley Page Hastings known as "Catherine" in 1954.
 In tests it was found to produce a solid signal on the Type 80 display even when it was under the radar horizon.
 At long range, an Avro Lincoln had to be 20 miles away from the jammer before it cleared the effect and became visible, meaning a single jammer could easily hide an entire formation of aircraft.
 At closer ranges, the signal began to be picked up in the antenna's side lobes, eventually causing the entire screen to be filled with noise.
 These tests appeared to suggest that the carcinotron would make long-distance radars useless, and interest in using Orange Yeoman as a tactical radar during wartime disappeared.

 The Central Flying School expressed their interest in the Data Handling System as a way to simplify their fighter interception duties.
 This led to further development of the prototype system at RRDE through 1954 and 1955, adding displays to plan interceptions directly on the screens.
 However, by this time the AMES Type 80 had undergone a number of improvements that gave it the capability to guide fighters, and the need for a separate system to provide this capability disappeared.

 There was also an effort to interest the civilian air traffic control authorities in the system, especially for the experimental Northern Air Traffic Control Center being set up in Preston, Lancashire outside Liverpool.
 However, the cost of maintaining the complex system was well beyond their budget, even if the radar was given to them for free.
 The idea went no further at the time.